 The ALGAE-Station and ALGAE-Station Pro systems provide real-time display of key Chlorophyll parameters necessary for the management of the water treatment process.
 Data is collected using our highly sensitive range of miniaturised, LUX submersible sensors and are then displayed on the permanently installed Watchkeeper wall mounted unit.
 As well as being very sensitive, these fluorometer sensors are optimised for low noise results.
 Warning alarms, sampling rates and the dynamic range of the sensor are user adjustable.

-Act2-based laboratory and FerryBox systems: Act2 & the FastOcean FRR fluorometer can be combined to produce a highly automated system for probing oxygenic photosynthesis by phytoplankton.
+Act2-based Laboratory System: Act2 & the FastOcean FRR fluorometer can be combined to produce a highly automated system for probing oxygenic photosynthesis by phytoplankton.
 The Act2 system marks a big step forward in terms of both performance and functionality.
 For example, the incremental steps available for incident photon irradiance (E) are much smaller and cover a much larger range (up to and above full sunlight).

 The ALGAE-Wader and ALGAE-Wader Pro systems provide real-time display of key Chlorophyll parameters necessary for water quality monitoring.
 Data are collected using our highly sensitive range of miniaturised LUX submersible sensors and are displayed on the Hawk handheld display and logging unit.
 As well as being very sensitive, these fluorometer sensors are optimised to provide low noise results.
 Warning alarms, sampling rates and the dynamic range of the sensor are user adjustable.